cardillan/mindcode/ROADMAP.markdown

 * More expression optimizations:
   * replace addition/subtraction of 0 by assignment,
   * replace multiplication/division by 1 by assignment,
-  * probably done by ExpressionOptimizer to avoid bloating of Data flow optimizer.
+  * probably done by ExpressionOptimizer to avoid bloating of Data Flow optimizer.
 Requires multiple optimization passes.
 * Pulling invariant code out of loops/if branches.
 * Instruction reordering for better constant folding/subexpression optimization